By Janine Yorimoto Boldt

 I would like to sincerely thank the families, curators, registrars, conservators, other museum staff, and scholars who have shared information with me, prepared digital images, and granted me access to paintings.
 Colonial Virginia Portraits would not be possible without their contributions and generosity.

-The OI and I are grateful to the following institutions and individuals who have provided images of paintings in their collections or archives for this project: Virginia Museum of History & Culture, The Colonial Williamsburg Foundation, The Frick Art Reference Library, Museum of Early Southern Decorative Arts (MESDA) Object Database, Muscarelle Museum of Art at William & Mary, Shirley Plantation, Virginia Museum of Fine Arts, Washington & Lee University Collections of Art and History, Library of Virginia, Carlyle House Historic Park, The Valentine, Kenmore and the George Washington Foundation, Gunston Hall, Smithsonian National Portrait Gallery, Winterthur Museum, Garden & Library, Stratford Hall, George Washington’s Mount Vernon and the Mount Vernon Ladies Association, Georgetown University, Detroit Institute of Arts, The Fralin Museum of Art at the University of Virginia, Historic Smithfield, Brooklyn Museum, Shelburne Museum, The Daughters of the American Revolution Museum, Tudor Place, Wilton House Museum, Yale University Art Gallery, The Met, Maryland Historical Society, The Museum of the Shenandoah Valley, The Fairfield Foundation, the Richmond Conservation Studio, and anonymous private owners.
+The OI and I are grateful to the following institutions and individuals who have provided images of paintings in their collections or archives for this project: Virginia Museum of History & Culture, The Colonial Williamsburg Foundation, The Frick Art Reference Library, Museum of Early Southern Decorative Arts and the MESDA Object Database, Muscarelle Museum of Art at William & Mary, Shirley Plantation, Virginia Museum of Fine Arts, Washington & Lee University Collections of Art and History, Library of Virginia, Carlyle House Historic Park, The Valentine, Kenmore and the George Washington Foundation, Gunston Hall, Smithsonian National Portrait Gallery, Winterthur Museum, Garden & Library, Stratford Hall, George Washington’s Mount Vernon and the Mount Vernon Ladies Association, Georgetown University, Detroit Institute of Arts, The Fralin Museum of Art at the University of Virginia, Historic Smithfield, Brooklyn Museum, Shelburne Museum, The Daughters of the American Revolution Museum, Tudor Place, Wilton House Museum, Yale University Art Gallery, The Met, Maryland Historical Society, The Museum of the Shenandoah Valley, The Fairfield Foundation, the Richmond Conservation Studio, and anonymous private owners.

 I also would like to acknowledge Martha Howard, Karin Wulf, and Scott Hale and the Colour Outside team for their contributions to this website’s design and production.